Times-Journal

-The Times-Journal newspaper appears three times a week is published in Fort Payne, Alabama and serves the DeKalb County, Alabama region.
+The Times-Journal newspaper is published twice a week in Fort Payne, Alabama and serves the DeKalb County, Alabama region.

 The Times-Journal was a Southern Newspapers publication for 60 years before selling to Patrick Graham in 2019, along with sister papers in Albertville and Scottsboro.
 The Times-Journal resulted from the merger in 1959 of the Fort Payne Journal, first published in 1878, and the Times-New Era.
 The latter newspaper was the product of the 1951 merger of The DeKalb Times and The Collinsville New Era.

-Of the 25 daily newspapers published in Alabama, the Times-Journal has the nineteenth highest daily circulation.
+In 2008, of the 25 daily newspapers published in Alabama, the Times-Journal had the nineteenth highest daily circulation.

-The Times-Journal has won numerous awards from state newspaper associations, such as the Alabama Press Association and the Associated Press Managing Editors.
+The Times-Journal won numerous awards from state newspaper associations, such as the Alabama Press Association and the Associated Press Managing Editors.

 Weekly Post

 The Weekly Post was a weekly newspaper published in Rainsville, Alabama, by Southern Newspapers and serving the DeKalb County, Alabama region.
 It was founded in 1986 by Carey and Teri Baker.
-In 2010 the Times-Journal absorbed the smaller sister-paper, the Weekly Post.
+In 2010 the Times-Journal absorbed the smaller Weekly Post.